Cr0mb/CrumbHub/README.md

 - Do I need to keep the server running for others to connect?

 > Yes the server must be running and accessible on a network-accessible server or machine for clients to connect to it and use the chat functionalities.
 Ensure your server environment allows inbound connections on the specified port (SERVER_PORT).
+If your having issues with this, make sure that the port is allowed through the firewall and that it is open.

 - How do clients connect to the server?